Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 - Shared database - can be used as `snowflake_shared_database` (used to create databases from externally defined shares)
 - Secondary database - can be used as `snowflake_secondary_database` (used to create replicas of databases from external sources)
 From now on, please migrate and use the new database resources for their unique use cases.
 For more information, see the documentation for those resources on the [Terraform Registry](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs).

+The split was done (and will be done for several objects during the refactor) to simplify the resource on maintainability and usage level.
+Its purpose was also to divide the resources by their specific purpose rather than cramping every use case of an object into one resource.

 ## v0.89.0 ➞ v0.90.0
 ### snowflake_table resource changes